Randy Blumer: Poker career

 Blumer started Planet Poker in the summer of 1997.
-It became the first online real money cardroom when it converted from a free play site to a real money site on 1 January 1998.
+It became the first online real money cardroom when it converted from a free play site to a real money site on January 1, 1998.
 Mike Caro and Roy Cooke both joined the Planet team in 1999 to provide their expertise in promoting Planet Poker.
 He subsequently acted as a poker consultant to several other online casinos and cardrooms.
 His second-place finish in a field of over 6000 players in 2007 in the PokerStars million was his biggest poker payday to date.
 Despite all of his successes in the poker arena, Blumer is strictly an amateur player.
 He has played poker at various venues in England, Ireland, France, Canada, the US and the Caribbean.

-Planet Poker has reverted to “play for fun” status in response to changes in the legal status regarding real money online poker introduced in 2006 by the United States.
-Blumer also launched Skillride.com in 2007, the internet’s first play for fun subscription based poker site to fully comply with the Unlawful Internet Gambling Enforcement Act.
+Planet Poker has reverted to "play for fun" status in response to changes in the legal status regarding real money online poker introduced in 2006 by the United States.
+Blumer also launched Skillride.com in 2007, the internet's first play-for-fun, subscription-based poker site to fully comply with the Unlawful Internet Gambling Enforcement Act.

-He and his wife Beverly have two children (Matthew and Zachary).
+He and his wife Beverly have two children.